microsoft/vcpkg/docs/commands/install.md

 **Classic Mode Only**

-Request that all packages explicitly referenced on the command line fetch the latest sources available when building.
+Request all packages explicitly referenced on the command line to fetch the latest sources available when building.

 This flag is only intended for temporary testing and is not intended for production or long-term use.

-This disables Binary Caching for all referenced packages and any packages that depend upon them, since vcpkg cannot accurately track all inputs.
+This disables [Binary Caching][] for all explicitly referenced packages and any packages built on them because vcpkg cannot accurately track all inputs.

 ### `--keep-going`